 Burn Notice: Remember what I said about Bryce Larkin?
 I could apply the same to Michael Westen, but he at least learns over the course of the series.
 Michael and Jesse Porter are probably my favorite characters, but while I adore the show, I haven't really delved into the fandom much.

 Covert Affairs: Despite my only published CA fic focusing on Jai Wilcox, my favorite characters are probably Auggie and Annie.
 I love their dynamic, and I love Auggie's strength and sarcasm.
 I also love the relationship between Arthur and Joan, and Joan and the agents serving under her.
 I do have a soft spot for characters with Daddy issues, though, and underappreciated/complicated characters.
 And Jai Wilcox is most definitely complicated.
 Okay, and the fact that he's half-Indian really helps.

 Stargate: I'm pretty sure there is nothing about this franchise I don't adore.
 I focus on SG-1 and SGA, namely Daniel Jackson and John Sheppard, along with Elizabeth Weir and Janet Fraiser, and special mention to Jonas Quinn and Cam Mitchell.
-The brainy characters, the loyal characters, the ones everyone else depends on.
-My babies.
-All of them.
-Mine.
+I have a special place in my heart for Jonas, who is so upbeat and hopeful and curious, despite being taken away from his home with no hope for returning, because I'm an immigrant, too, and have faced a lot of the problems he has (but are for whatever reason not addressed in the show.)
 And no, I adamantly do not ship Sam/Jack.

 I'll add more categories up here as I delve into other fandoms.